Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators: Mixed-state localization operators

-Letting \(S=\phi_n\otimes \phi_n\) or \(2^dP\) in Proposition \ref{OperatorDaub} recovers the known cases of the localization operators and the Weyl transform, respectively.
-Let us now illustrate the use of Proposition \ref{OperatorDaub} and Corollary \ref{OperatorHagedorn} by looking at mixed-state localization operators on the form \(F\star L_{g_M}\), where \(g_M\) is a general \(d\)-dimensional Gaussian, and \(M\) is an admissible covariance matrix, as described in the previous section.
-These Gaussians are significant in time-frequency analysis not just because their Weyl transform is a positive, trace class operator, but also because their Cohen's class distributions, \(Q_{g_M}(f)=W(f)*g_M\) are positive functions \cite[Theorem 4.4.4]{Grochenig}.
-The spectral properties of these operators have, as far as we know, not been studied before.
+We have seen that letting \(S=\phi_n\otimes \phi_n\) or \(2^dP\) in Proposition \ref{OperatorDaub} recovers the known cases of the localization operators and the Weyl transform, respectively.
+Let us now illustrate the use of Proposition \ref{OperatorDaub} and Corollary \ref{OperatorHagedorn} by looking at a more exotic example: mixed-state localization operators on the form \(F\star L_{g_M}\), where \(g_M\) is a general Gaussian (see~\eqref{GeneralGaussian}).
+These Gaussians are significant in time-frequency analysis not just because their Weyl transforms are quantum states, but also because their Cohen's class distributions, \(Q_{g_M}(f)=W(f)*g_M\) are positive functions \cite[Theorem 4.4.4]{Grochenig}.
+From what we know the spectral properties of these operators have not been studied before.
 We want to use Proposition \ref{OperatorDaub} to find the eigenfunctions and eigenvalues of \(F\star L_{g_M}\), but as already noted, only the Gaussians where \(M=\mathrm{diag}(m_1,m_2,\dots, m_d,m_1,m_2,\dots , m_d)\) give polyradial operators.
-We want to solve the eigenvalue problem for \textit{any} covariance matrix \(M\), and we are able to do this using Williamson's diagonalization theorem \cite[Prop.4.22]{Folland}.
+Still, we can solve the eigenvalue problem for \textit{any} covariance matrix \(M\) by using Williamson's diagonalization theorem \cite[Prop.
+4.22]{Folland}.
 Since \(M\) is symmetric and positive definite, there is a symplectic \(2d\times 2d\)-matrix \(T\) and a diagonal matrix \(K=\mathrm{diag}(k_1,k_2,\dots, k_d,k_1,k_2,\dots , k_d)\) with \(k_i>0\) such that Plugging this into the definition of \(g_M\), we see that So for any admissible \(M\), the trace class operator \(L_{g_M}\) satisfies the assumptions of Corollary \ref{OperatorHagedorn}, and we get the eigenfunctions and eigenvalues for suitable masks \(F\). \begin{corollary} Let \(M\in\R^{2d\times 2d}\) be a positive definite, symmetric matrix such that \(M+\frac{J}{4\pi}\) is positive semidefinite.
-Let \(K\) and \(T\) denote the diagonal and symplectic matrix of the Williamson diagonalization of \(M\), respectively, and write \(T\) on block form: \(T= \).
-Let \(F\) be a function such that \(F(z)=G\left(T^{-1}z\right)\), where \(G\in EFG(\R^{2d})\) is polyradial.
-Then the eigenfunctions of the mixed-state localization operator \(F\star L_{g_M}\) are the Hagedorn wavepackets \(\{\phi_n[A+iB,C+iD]\}_{n\in\N_0^d}\), and the eigenvalues are \end{corollary} The result above is pretty much just a restatement of Corollary \ref{OperatorHagedorn} for the case \(S=L_{g_M}\).
+Let \(K\) and \(T\) denote the matrices in the Williamson diagonalization of \(M\), as in ~\eqref{Williamson}, and write \(T\) on block form: \(T= \).
+Let \(G\in EFG(\R^{2d})\) be polyradial, and let \(F(z)=G\left(T^{-1}z\right)\).
+Then the eigenfunctions of the mixed-state localization operator \(F\star L_{g_M}\) are the Hagedorn wavepackets \(\{\phi_n[A+iB,C+iD]\}_{n\in\N_0^d}\), and the eigenvalues are \end{corollary} The result above is just a restatement of Corollary \ref{OperatorHagedorn} for the case \(S=L_{g_M}\).
 The final eigenvalue formula is specific to the Gaussians, however, and relies heavily on properties of the Gaussians and the Laguerre functions.
 The main challenge is computing the convolution between a Gaussian and a Wigner function.
 We do this computation in the case \(d=2\) below.
 The higher-dimensional case then follows from tensorization.
-Note that we use a different convention for the Gaussian, in order to simplify the computation. \begin{lemma} Let \(n\in\N_0, E>\frac{1}{2}\), and consider the \(2\)-dimensional heat kernel \(\gamma_E(z)=\frac{1}{E}e^{-\pi\frac{|z|^2}{E}}\) and the Hermite Wigner function \(W(\phi_n)\).
+In order to simplify the computation we will use a different convention for the Gaussian. \begin{lemma} Let \(n\in\N_0, E>\frac{1}{2}\), and consider the \(2\)-dimensional heat kernel \(\gamma_E(z)=\frac{1}{E}e^{-\pi\frac{|z|^2}{E}}\) and the Hermite Wigner function \(W(\phi_n)\).
 Then \end{lemma} \begin{proof} By Fourier transform, we have Let \(\Tilde{E}=E+\frac{1}{2}\).
-Recalling that the Fourier transform turns \(\pi|z|^2 f\) into \(-\frac{\Delta\hat{f}}{4\pi} \), the expression above now equals Now note that \(\gamma_{\tilde{E}}\) solves the two-dimensional heat equation with diffusion constant \(\frac{1}{4\pi}\), that is Furthermore, a proof by induction shows that Returning to the expression above with these facts in mind, we get
+Recalling that the Fourier transform turns \(\pi|z|^2 f\) into \(-\frac{\Delta\hat{f}}{4\pi} \), the expression above now equals Now note that \(\gamma_{\tilde{E}}\) solves the two-dimensional heat equation with diffusion constant \(\frac{1}{4\pi}\): Furthermore, a proof by induction shows that Returning to the expression above with these facts in mind, we get